 In 31 of 39 counties, the state Office of Public Defense (OPD) contracts with private attorneys to provide representation in dependency and termination of parental rights cases.

-Washington State Court, Superior Court Criminal Rules, Rule CrR 3.1 and Rule CrR 3.1 Stds
+Washington State Court, Superior Court Criminal Rules, rules 3.1 and 3.1 Stds

 Source of data: original research conducted by Sixth Amendment Center staff, augmented by the American Bar Association, State, County and Local Indigent Defense Expenditures, Fiscal Year 2008, November 2010.